Xavi reaffirms desire for 'dream' Barcelona job

 "If any offer comes in, it will be evaluated and then we will try to decide, but at the moment I am very happy here."

-And Al-Sadd's head coach - who moved to the Qatari outfit in 2015 and later signed a contract extension as coach until May 2023 - has been pleased with his work, both managerially and his former playing days.
+Al-Sadd's head coach, who moved to the Qatari outfit in 2015 and later signed a contract extension as coach until May 2023, has been pleased with his work, both managerially and his former playing days.

 "During my time at Barcelona and with the national team, I always tried to do my bit to help and improve other players, and this is something that I am now enjoying a lot in my new career as a coach," he continued.